YinTat/yintat.github.io/_teaching/cse535-winter20.md

 + [Jonathan Kelner, Topics in Theoretical Computer Science: An Algorithmist's Toolkit](http://stellar.mit.edu/S/course/18/sp14/18.409/index.html)
 + [Santosh Vempala, Simple Algorithms](https://algorithms2017.wordpress.com/lectures/)
 + [Sheehan Olver, Numerical Complex Analysis](http://www.maths.usyd.edu.au/u/olver/teaching/NCA/)

+## Free Consulting Service (only for students)

+If you have any difficult optimization problems in your research, feel free to ask me.
+Similarly, if you have done some optimization research, do not hesitate to tell me.
+(I am not an expert on optimization in practice though.
+So, do not set a high expectation.)

+Email me for an appointment.